marcuslull/RTPSAPI/README.md

 - Revenue generation

 This MVP will serve as a strong foundation for a comprehensive political sentiment analysis platform, providing valuable insights to a wide range of users and establishing a foothold in a rapidly growing market.

+## 9. Architecture
+Four services logically seperated by responsibility.
+Inter-service communication is provided by ApplicationEventPublisher which is a non-blocking event based message service.

+- ### The Listeners (Twitter Stream Thread Pool):
+    A dedicated thread pool continuously listens to the Twitter filtered stream and publish bundles to the ApplicationEventPublisher.
+Twitter API > Spring Reactive WebClient > ApplicationEventPublisher

+- ### The Analysts (Data Processing Thread Pool):
+    This thread pool subscribes to the ApplicationEventPublisher topic where the Listeners publish incoming tweets.
+Each thread grabs a bundle of tweets, performs sentiment analysis, and updates scores and trends.
+ApplicationEventPublisher > Spring AI/GCP Vertex AI - Gemini > ApplicationEventPublisher

+- ### The Archivists (Data Storage Thread Pool):
+    This thread pool handles database interactions.
+It receives processed data from the Analyst and efficiently stores it in Cloud SQL.
+ApplicationEventPublisher > Spring Data JPA

+- ### The Concierge (Controller Service):
+    Uses Spring Web to handle incoming API requests, effortlessly spinning up threads as needed.
+Spring Data JPA > Spring Reactive Web > ReST API